Review of the Ranzan Valley Country BBQ Area on the Tsuki River

 - Rubbish collection

 With the 1000 yen you pay for car parking you get rubbish bags for sorting your trash and handing in on your way home.
+In autumn the car park is half price, but you don’t get any rubbish bags and you can’t use the barbecue facilities.

 My four year old loves playing in water, but she wasn’t very enamored with Ranzan Valley.
 We both liked further upstream where there is no space for camping out, just the river and the scenery.
 We left the Ranzan car park after just an hour – most of which we spent walking in the area.
 But we both LOVED our next stop…